hbctraining/DGE_workshop/lessons/03_DGE_QC_analysis.md

 #### Interpreting PCA plots

 We have a few example PCA plots below to get a feel for how to interpret them.

 In the first example, we have a dataset containing a total of eight samples and our main variable of interest is the **two treatment groups** labeled EN and ENR.
 This is **a paired experimental design**, in which each individual received both treatments.
 What we hope for, is that our treatment groups separating on PC1 as shown below.
-PC1 explains 89% of the variation in the data, illustrating the majority of variation we observe in this data can be attributed to the differences treatment.
+PC1 explains 89% of the variation in the data, illustrating the **majority of variation we observe in this data can be attributed to the differences treatment**.

 <img src="../img/PCA_example4.png" width="400">

-If we plot the same two principal components, but this time color the samples (data points) by the two individual IDs we see that PC2 is explained by differences between the two individuals.
+If we plot the same two principal components, but **this time color the samples (data points) by the two individual IDs** we see that PC2 is explained by differences between the two individuals.
 PCA analysis is very exploratory, and it is common practice to overlay other variables present in our metadata to **explore other causes of the variation in our data**:

 <img src="../img/PCA_example5.png" width="400">

 In the next example, the main variable of interest is genotype.
-In this PCA plot, although PC1 explains 55% of the variance it is not because of genotype.
-We do see samples segregating into two clusters, but on PC2 (13% variance).
-The blue data points exhibit higher values and pink data points with lower values. **If we saw one of the red samples below clustering with the blue samples (or vice versa), we might be worried about a mix-up.
-This would be sufficient cause for sample removal and/or flag it as an outlier to perform some follow-up tests in the lab.**
+In this PCA plot, although PC1 explains 55% of the variance it is not because of genotype. **We do see samples segregating based on genotype, but on PC2 (13% variance)**.
+The blue data points exhibit higher values and pink data points with lower values.

+> **NOTE:** If we saw one of the red samples below clustering with the blue samples (or vice versa), we might be worried about a mix-up.
+This would be sufficient cause for sample removal and/or flag it as an outlier to perform some follow-up tests in the lab.

 <img src="../img/PCA_example1.png" width="400">

-If we overlay plasmid expression level on the same PCA plot we observe that this is the major source of variation in the data. **It is not uncommon to see higher amount of variation to be attributed to metadata that is not your main experimental variable.*
+If we overlay plasmid expression level on the same PCA plot we observe that this is the major source of variation in the data. **It is not uncommon to see a higher amount of variation to be attributed to metadata that is not your main experimental variable.**

 <img src="../img/PCA_example2.png" width="400">

-Depending on how much variation is explained by the first few principal components, you may want to explore more (i.e consider more components and plot pairwise combinations).
+Depending on how much variation is explained by the first few principal components, you **may want to explore more (i.e consider more components and plot pairwise combinations)**.
 Even if your samples do not separate clearly by the experimental variable, you may still get biologically relevant results from the DE analysis.
 If you are expecting very small effect sizes, then it's possible the signal is drowned out by extraneous sources of variation.
-In situations where you can identify those sources, it is importnant to account for these in your model, as it provides more power to the tool for detecting DE genes.
+In situations **where you can identify those sources, it is important to account for these in your model**, as it provides more power to the tool for detecting DE genes.

 ***